aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 - Transit gateway is automatically shared with the Sagemaker accounts

-- If the account are in the same Organizational Unit and auto accept resource shares is enabled there is no need to accept the resource.
+- If the account are in the same Organizational Unit and auto-accept resource shares is enabled there is no need to accept the resource.
 Otherwise, acceptance in the receiver accounts will be needed.

 More informacion about this approach in:
 - [Automating AWS Transit Gateway attachments to a transit gateway in a central account](https://aws.amazon.com/blogs/networking-and-content-delivery/automating-aws-transit-gateway-attachments-to-a-transit-gateway-in-a-central-account/)